Banks and credit unions nationwide are feeling pressured to woo customers through a growing channel: mobile banking.

 USAA: Best mobile banking app for automated savings and automated assistant

-The San Antonio, Texas-based institution that serves military members and their families has long been regarded as a digital banking leader and for good reason: USAA, which pioneered mobile deposit capture technology, continues to roll out features that help on-the-go types.
+The San Antonio, Texas-based institution that serves military members and their families has long been regarded as a digital banking leader and for good reason: USAA, which pioneered mobile deposit capture technology , continues to roll out features that help those on the go.

 Members can also use USAA’s technology to kick-start a savings habit.
-If you enroll in its text savings tool, USAA will move small amounts of money (from $1 to $9) from your checking into your savings account every few days.
-You can also automatically save a portion of your deposits and tax refund, as well as get a score on your overall financial health.
+When enrolled in its text savings tool, USAA moves small amounts of money (from $1 to $9) from your checking into your savings account every few days.
+Members can also automatically have a portion of their deposits and tax refund transferred to a savings account, as well as get a score on their financial health.

 If you want to give feedback to inform product development, join its pilot program.
-The institution would like to listen to your wish list.
+The institution makes improvements based on member polls and feedback.